Sport Economics,

 The Market for Sports Broadcast Rights

-The size of media revenues and their variation in a given league and across leagues.
+size of media revenues and their variation in a given league and across

 Economics of Sport and Recration (A book in PDF)